On the Security of Semi Device Independent QKD protocols: Assumptions and attacks

 \subsection{Intercept/Resend (IR)}

-Eve intercepts the signal transmitted from Alice to Bob and measures it according to her input $e\in \{0,1\}$.
-This input is not absolutely necessary for our analysis but we introduce it to better model blinding attacks.
-It represents Eve's guess of what the input of Bob is going to be.
-It also allows us to be more general.
-In this work we assume "free will", i.e. that $e$ and $b$ are uncorrelated but in general it is possible to study models when this assumption is partially relaxed and measure Bob's "free will" by amount of correlations between $e$ and $b$.
-Note that Eve being able to choose different detection probabilities for rounds when $e=b$ and $e\neq b$ artificially introduces correlations between $e$ and $b$ at the level of postselected rounds of experiment.
+Eve intercepts the signal transmitted from Alice to Bob and measures it in a bases chosen based on her input $e\in \{0,1\}$ (see Fig. \ref{22}) \cite{IR1,IR2}.
+Eve's input $e$ represents her guess of input of Bob's input $b$ for that particular round.
+It is crucial for the security of the protocol that $e$ and $b$ are uncorrelated, in other words that there's no information leaking from Bob's lab.
+However, Eve being able to choose different detection probabilities for rounds when $e=b$ and $e\neq b$ artificially introduces correlations between $e$ and $b$ at the level of post-selected rounds of the experiment.

 Eve uses the measurement $M_e^E$ and obtains an output bit $E\in\{0,1\}$.
-At this stage we can write Eve's probabilities of getting $E=i$ as
+At this stage we can write Eve's outcome probabilities as,

 where the first equality is because of the fact that Eve gets her outcome $E$ before Bob inputs $b$.
-Here, $M_{e}^{E=i}$ are projection operators such that $\sum_{i\in\{0,1\}}{M_{e}^{E=i}}={\bf I}$.
+Here, $M_{e}^{E=i}$ are projection operators such that $\sum_{i\in\{0,1\}}{M_{e}^{E=i}}=\mathbb{I}$.